Bar Rescue: Piratz Tavern

 The pirate-themed Piratz Tavern in Silver Spring, Maryland, which had been rebranded Corporate Bar and Grill by Taffer, reversed all of the changes Taffer made to the bar shortly after their episode was filmed.
 The owner released a YouTube video called "Piratz Revenge", showing the "Corporate" sign created by Taffer's team being shot at and burned in effigy.
 The video was heavily disliked by YouTube viewers, and garnered a positive rating of only 4%.
 Taffer said of their decision, "If you had a pirate concept that had failed for five years and had a new concept, would you go back to the concept that failed for five years or try something new?
 It defies logic that someone would go back to a (failed) concept just because they don't like the new name."
 The owners blamed the "negative publicity" on the show.
-Piratz was revisited as part of the April 5, 2015 episode, in which Taffer grades the bar an "epic fail", and the owner sought a second rescue.
+Piratz was revisited as part of the April 5, 2015, episode, in which Taffer grades the bar an "epic fail", and the owner sought a second rescue.
 Within a week of the revisited episode's premiere, however, Piratz decided to close its doors for good.
-In a "Back to the Bar" episode, the owners made amends with Taffer and announce that they plan to open a new bar, Bar Refuge, within the next year in Florida.
+In a "Back to the Bar" episode, the owners made amends with Taffer and announced that they plan to open a new bar, Bar Refuge, within the next year in Florida.
 They also appeared alongside their daughter in the episode "Getting Freaky at the Tiki" as recon spies for The Tiki Lounge.

+In October 2016, Bar Refuge opened in Melbourne, Florida.
+In October 2018, the bar was sold to new owners, who kept the name.
+In early 2022, Bar Refuge closed and another business now occupies the spot.

 LABrewCo failure

 Taffer's most expensive rescue also resulted in his biggest failure.
 His visit to The Los Angeles Brewing Company during season 4 saw him put $1 million into updating the bar, which included the installation of a self-service beer tap and an in-house brewing system, which was intended to allow the bar, which was rebranded as LABrewCo, to start serving its own beer.
-Four months after the rescue, the brewing system was discovered to have never been used, the self-serve tap was disconnected, and the owner had reverted changes to the bar taps and the menu.
+Four months after the rescue, the brewing system was discovered to have never been used, the self-serve tap was disconnected, and the owner had reversed changes to the bar taps and the menu.
 In addition, LABrewCo's liquor license had been suspended and the business was put up for sale.